mpeder/oneclickdeploytest/deploy_guide.md

-# Google Cloud Cortex Framework
+# GGoogle Cloud Cortex Framework for Meridian
 <walkthrough-tutorial-duration duration="30min"></walkthrough-tutorial-duration>

-## Google Cloud Cortex Framework for Meridian
+## What is Google Cloud Cortex Framework for Meridian?

+TODO
 The Data Foundation for [Google Cloud Cortex Framework](https://cloud.google.com/solutions/cortex) is a set of analytical artifacts, that can be automatically deployed together with reference architectures.

 This tutorial will guide you through Data Foundation configuration and deployment.